simonmysun/ell/README.md

 ell -i
 ```

 if you were in record mode via `ell -r`, the context of the shell will be used.
+The two modes can be combined: `ell -r -i`.

 ### Writing Templates
 Currently, there are two variables that can be used in the templates, except the ones given by users: